thokozanielliot/alx-low_level_programming/0x0B-malloc_free/README.md

 3. A function that returns a pointer to a 2 dimensional array of integers

 4. A function that frees a 2 dimensional grid previously created by your alloc_grid

+100. A function that concatenates all the arguements of your program

+101. A function that splits a string into words